Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 ![figure 1](/blog/images/BitcoinVolatility-1-figure-1.png)

-## Calculating Log Returns
+### Calculating Log Returns

-### Why Use Log Returns?

-Logarithmic returns, or log returns, are preferred over simple returns for several reasons:
+Logarithmic returns, or log returns, can be preferred over simple returns for several reasons:

 - **Time Additivity**: Log returns are additive over time, which simplifies calculations.
 - **Normality**: They often better approximate a normal distribution, which is a common assumption in financial models.